Previous dayMarch 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 22:52 UTC on March 28, 2026, a magnitude 3.1 tremor occurred 274 km W of Bandon, Oregon.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 3.1 earthquake 274 km W of Bandon, Oregon came in on March 28, 2026 at 22:52 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 43.545°, -127.746°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28